EnzoGiovanni/Excel-Usefull-Function-in-VBA/README.md

 Interesting and usefull functions in VBA for Excel

 MoreFasterCode :
- - Before execute main code apply MoreFasterCode(True)
+ - At the beginning of the code apply "MoreFasterCode(True)"
- - At the end of the code apply MoreFasterCode(False)
+ - At the end of the code apply "MoreFasterCode(False)"